percona/pbm-docs/docs/features/snapshots.md

 ## Restore a backup

+Before you start:

+1. Shut down all `mongos` nodes.
+2. Stop the arbiter nodes manually since there’s no `pbm-agent` on these nodes to do that automatically.

+The following procedure describes the restore from backups [made through PBM](#make-a-backup).
+See []

 To make a restore, run the following command:

 ```{.bash data-prompt="$"}
 $ pbm restore [backup_name] --external
 ```

-Percona Backup for MongoDB prepares the database, provides the restore name and prompts you to copy the data:
+Percona Backup for MongoDB reads the metadata from the backup, prepares the database, provides the restore name and prompts you to copy the data:

 ```{.text .no-copy}
 <example goes here>